IBM/cloud-operators/README.md

 [Back to top](#ibm-cloud-operator)

 ### Uninstalling the operator
+**WARNING:** This is a destructive operation.
+The uninstaller deletes the `Service` and `Binding` CRDs, which deletes the custom resources of those types.
+If you only want to upgrade to a newer version, only delete the operator's Deployment.

 Before you begin, complete the [prerequisite steps](#prerequisites) to log in to IBM Cloud and your cluster.

-To remove the operator, run the following script:
+To remove the operator and all of the associated custom resources, run the following script:

 ```bash
 curl -sL https://raw.githubusercontent.com/IBM/cloud-operators/master/hack/configure-operator.sh | bash -s -- remove